olvlvl/event-dispatcher/README.md

-### Specifying priorities
+### Specify priorities

-If Listeners are spread over multiple files, or it's not practical to keep them ordered, priorities for each Event/Listener pair can be defined instead.
+The compiler pass can use priorities to sort listeners.
 Valid priorities are integers, positive or negative, or one of the special values `first` and `last`.
-With these special values, the Event/Listener pair is placed first or last, no matter the other priorities.
-Multiple Event/Listeners pairs can use these special values, in which case, the effect stacks.
-In the case of equal priorities, the definition order is preserved.
+With these special values, the Listener is placed first or last, no matter the other priorities.
+Multiple Listeners can use these special values, in which case, the effect stacks.
+In the case of equal priorities, the original order is preserved.

-**Note:** If not specified, the priority defaults to 0.
+**Note:** If not specified, the priority defaults to 0, unless the attributes `before` or `after` are defined.

 The following example demonstrates how the `priority` attribute can be used to specify the order of Listeners.
 The final order will be as follows: